I hope you’ll agree with me when I say:

 • Aural: You learn best by incorporating sound into your study sessions.

-• Physical: Books that provide hands-on activities will be the most beneficial for you.
+• Physical: Books that offer hands-on activities will be the most beneficial for you.

-• Social: Books that incorporate group activities will help you the most.
+• Social: Books that include group activities will help you the most.

-It is possible to have more than one learning style.
+Having more than one learning style is possible.
 Think about how you learn the best, and the materials and lesson methods that you prefer.
 This will help you to narrow down the learning styles that you use the most.
 Then, all you have to do is find the anatomy books that cater to your learning style.

 What Do the Reviews Say?

 Reading reviews on the books that interest you can help you to see how much they helped other people who used them.
-It is important that you read a lot of reviews so that you get a complete picture of people’s opinions on the books.
-Ideally, you want to read no less than 20 reviews per book.
+It is essential that you learn a lot of reviews so that you get a complete picture of people’s opinions on the books.
+Ideally, you want to read no less than 20 reviews per paper.

 Make sure that you are reading the good and the bad.
 Consider your needs, the anatomy topics you need to learn and your learning style as you are reading the reviews.
-This will help you to get the most perspective from the reviews that you read.
+This will help you to get the most perspective from the reports that you understand.

 What is Your Textbook Budget?